 Description: (Same as Bioinformatics M224 and Human Genetics CM224.)
 Lecture, four hours; discussion, two hours; outside study, six hours.
-Requisites: course 32 or Program in Computing 10C with grade of C- or better, Mathematics 33A, and one course from Civil Engineering 110, Electrical and Computer Engineering 131A, Mathematics 170A, or Statistics 100A.
+Enforced requisites: course 32 or Program in Computing 10C with grade of C- or better, and one course from Biostatistics 100A, 110A, Civil Engineering 110, Electrical Engineering 131A, Mathematics 170A, or Statistics 100A.
 Designed for engineering students as well as students from biological sciences and medical school.
 Introduction to computational analysis of genetic variation and computational interdisciplinary research in genetics.
 Topics include introduction to genetics, identification of genes involved in disease, inferring human population history, technologies for obtaining genetic information, and genetic sequencing.
 Focus on formulating interdisciplinary problems as computational problems and then solving those problems using computational techniques from statistics and computer science.
 Concurrently scheduled with course CM124.
 Letter grading.

 Bruinwalk is an entirely Daily Bruin-run service brought to you for free.
 We hate

 annoying ads just as much as you do,

 but they help keep our lights on.
 We promise to keep our ads as relevant for you as possible, so

 software while using this site.